libsdl-org/SDL/docs/README-ngage.md

 The video driver currently provides full screen video support with keyboard input.

-At the moment only the software renderer works, but clipping had to be explicitly deactivated for the platform.
-This means that functions such as `SDL_RenderSetLogicalSize()` do not work yet.
+At the moment only the software renderer works.

 Audio is not yet implemented.